Differentiable Sparsification for Deep Neural Networks: Proposed Approach

-Similarly, a singed architecture parameter can be formed as where $\alpha$ and $\beta$ are free parameters.
-The gradient of the $sign$ function is zero almost everywhere, but this is not a problem for modern deep learning tools.
-The equation can be rewritten as
+where $\alpha_i$ and $\beta$ are free scalar parameters as above.
+The gradient of the $sign$ function is zero almost everywhere, but the equation can be rewritten as:

 where $\left(\cdot\right)_{-}=\min(\cdot, 0)$.
-The gradient can be computed separately according to whether or not its value is negative.
-To the best of our understanding, TensorFlow~\cite{tensorflow} already deals with the $sign$ function in the explained manner, so $tf.math.sign()$ can be used without manually implementing the conditional statement.
+The gradient can be computed separately depending on whether the value is positive or not.
+In our understanding, modern deep learning tools, such as TensorFlow and PyTorch, already handle the $sign$ function in this manner and we do not need to manually implement the conditional statement.

+The proximal operator of Eq.(\ref{eqn:exc_prox}) and the proposed thresholding operations of Eq.(\ref{eqn:thresholding}) and Eq.(\ref{eqn:exc_param}) share a similar form, but they have completely different meanings.
+The proximal operator is a learning rule used in the sparse regularization with $l_{1,2}$-norm.
+On the other hand, the proposed thresholding operations are the parameterized forms of the architecture parameters, integrated into neural networks, and are not necessarily bound to a specific norm.